ship2016/manifest/14.07.2016/README.md

 #### K's Heartfelt Speech 101b
 * I uninstalled Pokemon Go.
 I want to do better things with my time.

-#### Exercise: Red vs Green Team color collision0
+#### Exercise: Red vs Green Team color collision
 1. Agree on base code (get help right away for this)
 2. Make two arrays one for each team
-3. Make each team a different signgle color (red, green)
+3. Make each team a different single color (red, green)
 4. Try to detect when they collide (opposite teams)
 5. Change to purple when they touch